Texas Democrats are in their fifth week of exile, and grappling with the toll of an endless summer on the run

 Coming to Washington was obviously strategic.
 It’s where the cameras are.
 They’re lobbying for a federal voting rights law that would supersede anything passed at the state level, and have secured meetings with high-level party leaders, including Sen. Amy Klobuchar (D-Minn.), Majority Whip Rep. James E. Clyburn (D-S.C.) and Vice President Harris.
 Five buses full of faith leaders from Texas came to show their support, as did more than 100 lawmakers from 20 other states, who say they’re taking inspiration from the Texas Democrats to fight their own battles at home.
 A group of Maryland supporters that included state and local elected officials held a tribute in their honor and gave them a standing ovation.

 But many of the Texas lawmakers don’t know their way around Washington, neither the city nor the politics.
 Almost all of them work full-time jobs, since being a legislator only pays $600 a month.
 They’re real estate agents, lawyers, stay-at-home moms, educators, insurance salesmen, gym franchise owners and funeral home directors all facing a dramatic loss of income that’s getting worse as the exile continues.
-“We’re not important people in any stretch of the imagination,” said Rep. Gene Wu (Houston), a lawyer.
+“We’re not important people in any stretch of the imagination,” says Rep. Gene Wu (Houston), a lawyer.
 “We’re low-level officials in the minority party in a giant red state.
 For the most part, nobody cares what we have to say.
 I’m still in shock that so many people around the nation are watching us.”

-Despite former Rep. Beto O’Rourke’s bid to unseat U.S. Sen. Ted Cruz (R) and all the work done to try to turn Texas purple, Democrats have been shut out of power for a generation, and have taken dramatic action before, only to get flattened.
+Despite former congressman Beto O’Rourke’s bid to unseat U.S. Sen. Ted Cruz (R) and all the work done to try to turn Texas purple, Democrats have been shut out of power for a generation, and have taken dramatic action before, only to get flattened.
 The last big quorum break was in 2003, when Democrats fled to Oklahoma for a few days, then New Mexico for over a month to try to stop a gerrymandered redistricting plan, and ended with the law passing anyway.
 The fugitive Democrats actually broke quorum once already this year, for a few hours on May 30, when they walked off the House floor to block these very same voting restrictions.
 Abbott simply called a new 30-day special session to pass them — leading to the latest exodus of Democratic lawmakers.

 Quick federal action doesn’t seem likely.
 Washington is focused on the $1 trillion infrastructure bill and a resurgent coronavirus pandemic, and the House just left for its August recess.
 That means Congress may not move on voting rights legislation until September.